Dhananjay10313/Website/README.md

 Flower allows using SSL certificates for secure communication.
 The general steps for certificate creation involve generating keys and certificates using OpenSSL commands and a configuration file specifying domain name, organization, etc.

 * `openssl genrsa -out ca.key 4096`: This command generates a new private key (ca.key) with a size of 4096 bits for the Certificate Authority (CA).
 * `openssl req -new -x509 -key ca.key -sha256 -subj "/C=DE/ST=HH/O=CA, Inc." -days 365 -out ca.crt`: This command creates a self-signed certificate (ca.crt) using the generated key (ca.key).
-    * `-new`: Creates a new certificate signing request (CSR).
-    * `-x509`: Creates a self-signed certificate.
-    * `-key ca.key`: Specifies the private key to use for signing.
+* `openssl genrsa -out server.key 4096`: Generate a new private key for the server
-    * `-sha256`: Uses the SHA-256 hashing algorithm.
-    * `-subj "/C=DE/ST=HH/O=CA, Inc."`: Sets the subject information for the certificate, including Country (C), State (ST), and Organization (O).
-You can replace these values with your own details.
-    * `-days 365`: Sets the certificate validity period to 365 days.
-    * `-out ca.crt`: Specifies the output filename for the certificate (ca.crt).
+* `openssl req -new -key server.key -out server.csr -config ./certificate.conf`: Create a signing CSR
+* `openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.pem -days 365 -sha256 -extfile ./certificate.conf -extensions req_ext`: Generate a certificate for the server

 **Generating Server Key, CSR, and Certificate:**

-These steps are similar but involve creating a server key and certificate signed by the root CA we just created.
-You'll need a separate `certificate.conf` file for server-specific configurations (explained later).
+You'll need a separate `certificate.conf` file for server-specific configurations.

 **Note:** These commands are for demonstration purposes only.
 In a production environment, you'll likely use a more secure way to manage certificates.